meleyal/antonia/_posts/2012-05-15-finding-the-right-words.md

 Sometimes words have alluded me for ages and I have picked one that would do for now.
 Invariably the right one has come to me later - in bed, in the shower, having a pee and then I have rushed back to exchange it.
 At other times I have wondered if Alzheimers  was creeping in.
 Not only could I not find the word I couldn't even find one close to it.
 There was a particular word eluding me today which kept coming into my head as 'recindual' - no such word of course.
 Still got some highlighted asterisks in that part of a text ready for when the damn word comes out of hiding (I don't mean rescind, recede, or residual - what the hell is the word I am grappling for?).

-As a writer I soend much time really thinking closely and carefully about words and the capacity and power of them.
+As a writer I spend much time really thinking closely and carefully about words and the capacity and power of them.
 Sorting them, curling them round and stretching them out.
 Its a delight.

 How do you find just the right words?